timothywtan/sinatra-students/README.md

 Rakefile
 ```

 It's important the before you start the project, each of you read the codebase as it currently stands.
+Every file we've given you has comments in it explaining how it works.

+## Running the Test Suite

+## Running Migrations

+## Racking Up the Application

+# Objectives